 The best predator to attack mealybug is the brown Australian Ladybird "Cryptolaemus montrouzieri"

-Sold in 2 sizes, all our prices include P&P. Orders placed by 10am Friday will be despatched early the following week.
+Sold in 2 sizes and as adults or larvae, all our prices include P&P. Orders placed by 10am Friday will be despatched early the following week.

 Cryptolaemus was one of the first discoveries in the science of biological control.
 This little beetle known as "the Australian Ladybird" was first exported from Australia to California in 1891 to control citrus mealybug.